Having a base understanding of the speckled trout summer pattern is key if you want to have a shot at catching these fish.

 The Early Bird Gets The Worm

-According to this article, speckled trout begin spawning en masse in the evening and are usually done by midnight.
+According to this article from LSU SeaGrant, speckled trout begin spawning en masse in the evening and are usually done by midnight.

-The water temperature will rise with the sun and, once it does, you can depend on speckled trout to go deep and rest until it's time to spawn.
+The water temperature will rise with the sun and, once it does, you can depend on speckled trout to go deep and rest until it's time to spawn again.

-Sure, you can still catch them here and there, but the best bet for a fast bite is in the morning.
+Sure, you can still catch them here and there, but the best bet for a fast bite that will reach a limit is in the morning.

 Once 9am rolls around the speckled trout bite is pretty much over, though it is possible to limit out on smaller trout until 11am, maybe noon.

-So, if you know a good spot with 11-12" trout, then head straight there.
-Otherwise it's time to head in or roll to Plan Redfish.
+So, if the morning is growing old and you still haven't found the fish, and if you know a good spot with smaller keeper-sized trout, then head straight there.
+Otherwise it's time to head in for an early start on clean-up!

 Exceptions To The "9am Rule"

-As always, there are exceptions, and the most obvious one is cloud cover.
+As always, there are exceptions in the speckled trout summer pattern, and the most obvious one is cloud cover.

 With enough overcast weather, you can find a really good trout bite, like the one we found late in the day in this fishing trip.